Savings Tips for Young Members

 Savings Activities for Elementary School

-- Ask your parents to help you open your own savings account at the credit union.
+- Ask your parents to help you open your own Savings Account at Delta Community Credit Union.
 Keep track of how much money you put in and take out.
 That way you can see how close you are to meeting your savings goal.

 - If you're saving up for something special, like a new bike or toy, hang a picture of it on the wall.
 This will remind you of your savings goal every day until you reach it.